 To ensure completeness of nomination and timeliness of submission of all components, the Award Committee prefers the first method of submission.

-Cover sheet, all letters supporting the nomination, and vita must be e-mailed no later than May 31, 2014, to email@example.com.
+Cover sheet, all letters supporting the nomination, and CV must be e-mailed no later than May 15, 2015, to firstname.lastname@example.org.
 Be sure to include Roelker Mentorship Award in the subject line.

-The 2014 award will be announced at the January 2015 AHA annual meeting.
-Questions should be addressed to the Roelker Prize Administrator at the e-mail address given above.
+The 2015 award will be announced at the January 2016 AHA annual meeting in Atlanta.
+Questions should be addressed to the Prize Administrator.

 2013 Roelker Award